ThisIsBenny/iOS-Widgets/README.md

 ## Vodafone DE Datavolume
 ![Vodafone Widget](https://raw.githubusercontent.com/ThisIsBenny/iOS-Widgets/main/VodafoneDE-Datavolume/preview.jpeg)

 This widget loads the remaining data volume via the MyVodafone API.
-For this purpose, an automatic login via the cell phone network is performed, therefore it is necessary that the WIFI is not active.
+For this purpose, an automatic login via the cell phone network is performed, therefore it is necessary that the WIFI is not active for the first usage.
+After the first usage, the informations are cached and will be used in case of an active WIFI Connection.
+The cached information will be also used to prevent the API from a lot of request.
+The TTL (Time To Live) of the Cache can be setup at the beginning of the script (default is 60 min)

 [[Download]](https://raw.githubusercontent.com/ThisIsBenny/iOS-Widgets/main/VodafoneDE-Datavolume/VodafoneDE.js)

 _Roadmap_:
-* Caching as Fallback in Case of active WIFI
 * Change Background Color
 * Add diagramm
 * Add GigaDepot volume